josevnz/tutorials/docs/Textualize/TUTORIAL.md

 ![Runner details, using a markdown renderer](summary_2023-12-28T19_05_44_404837.svg)

 When the user selects a row, the method `on_row_clicked` gets called.
-It receives a event of type `DataTable.RowSelected`.
+It receives instead event of type `DataTable.RowSelected`.
 From there we construct an instance of `class DetailScreen(ModalScreen)` with the contents of the selected row:

 ```python
 from typing import Any, List